fgerick/Mire.jl/docs/src/man/examples/inertialmodes.md

-# Examples

-## Inertial modes in a triaxial ellipsoid
+# Inertial modes in an ellipsoid

 We want to solve the inertial mode equation